quintuslabs/pyfireconnect/DEV.md

 ==========

-Create a new virtualenv and install the required libraries for the default pyfirebase + the testing tools.
+Create a new virtualenv and install the required libraries for the default pyfireconnect + the testing tools.

 ```
-mkvirtualenv -p python3 pyfirebase-dev # if you have virtualenvwrapper installed
+mkvirtualenv -p python3 pyfireconnect-dev # if you have virtualenvwrapper installed
 pip install -r requirements.txt -r requirements.dev.txt
 ```